rtavenar/hdr/content/parts/01/temporal_kernel.md

 ### Results

-Our experiments show that kernel approximation leads to lower computational complexity than a pre-processing of the feature sets that would consist in performing a $k$-means clustering of each set and using centroids as representative features.
+We show in {% cite tavenard:halshs-01561461 %} show that kernel approximation leads to lower computational complexity than a pre-processing of the feature sets that would consist in performing a $k$-means clustering of each set and using centroids as representative features.